Voilaah/skillup-doc/docs/integration/students/index.md

-# Students Integration
+# Getting Started

-SkillUp can perform import your students in the SkillUp platform:
+SkillUp can perform import your students in the SkillUp platform.